davesque/wes/README.md

 incr: 1
 ```

+For those of you who've followed Ben's 8-bit computer build tutorial, the above
+program might look sort of familiar.
+The general idea is that any line is
+either an operation or a literal value.
+Also, any line (blank or otherwise)
+can be labeled.
+Comments are also supported and begin with the "#" character.
+Let's go into more detail below.

+### Section and data labels

 When the compiler sees a label (like "count_up" in the program above), it
 determines where its position would be in the generated program code and then
 outputs that position whenever the label is encountered as an argument to an